n1kg0r/vits-finetuning-news-it/README.md

 We built a **custom Italian TTS** model by fine-tuning VITS on a dataset of Italian news readings.
 The goal was to achieve **natural prosody**, **high intelligibility**, and **minimal glitches**, outperforming baseline open-source models.

-## Project Overview

-Here's what we want to do:

 1. **Explore existing models**
    - Check what other models address similar TTS problems.